Building Smart Cities: An Introduction

 Selecting a Qualified Partner

-Developing a roadmap may seem like a complex undertaking, but selecting an experienced partner can help.
-Selecting the right smart city infrastructure provider can make the transition smooth and cost-effective.
+Developing a roadmap may seem complex, but selecting an experienced partner can help.
+Selecting the right infrastructure provider can make the transition smooth and cost-effective.
 The best approach is to engage with a licensed, NAESCO-accredited ESCO (energy services company) with a track record of successful projects.
-They offer sole accountability through a design-build approach, meaning your city can rest assured that the project will be taken care of from design through to implementation with one contact.
+They offer sole accountability through a design-build approach, meaning your city or school can rest assured that the project will be handled from design through to implementation with one contact.
 They serve as a one-stop shop and will ensure single-source accountability through a single contract.
-This safeguards against the city holding multiple contracts and the inevitable finger-pointing from managing separate contractors.
+This safeguards against multiple contracts and the inevitable finger-pointing from managing separate contractors.

 Funding Smart City Improvements with Budget-Neutral Financing